Orchestral Academy of Münster

 Double bass: Axel Ruge (substitute solo bass player in the WDR Symphony Orchestra)

-Trumpet: Thomas Stählker, Gernot Sülberg
+Trumpet: Thomas Stählker, Gernot Sülberg (solo trumpeter in the symphony orchestra)

 Prof. Koh Gabriel Kameda (right) is the contact partner at the University of Music for Academy members.
 Prof. Armin Weigert (left), who is also the solo timpanist in the Sinfonieorchestra, can answer any questions you have concerning the orchestra.